JB-26/claude-stocks-app/README.md

 - The Finnhub API key is stored in `.env.local` and never committed.
 - All external API calls are proxied through Next.js Route Handlers on the server — the key is never sent to the browser.
-- The `server-only` package guards `lib/finnhub/client.ts` against accidental client-side imports.
+- The `server-only` package guards `lib/finnhub/client.ts` and `lib/yahoo.ts` against accidental client-side imports.
-- Input parameters (`symbol`, `range`, search query) are validated and sanitised in every Route Handler before being forwarded upstream.
+- Input parameters (`symbol`, `range`, search query) are validated and sanitised via `lib/sanitize-url.ts` in every Route Handler before being forwarded upstream.
+- Per-IP rate limiting is enforced on all API routes via `lib/ratelimit.ts`.